dbarproductions/pta-volunteer-sign-up-sheets/readme.txt

 Simple to use custom email templates for sign-up confirmations and reminders.

+Admin can use an Email Volunteers form page to quickly send an email to all volunteers for a specific sheet, or to all volunteers.

+Much more!
+Read the documentation for all the current features.

 **Features:**

-*   Version 2.4 adds a new shortcode [pta_user_signups] that will allow you to show a list of the current logged in user's signups on any page (with clear links, if allowed).
-There are no arguments for this new shortcode.
+*   [pta_user_signups] shortcode allows you to show a list of the current logged in user's signups on any page (with clear links, if allowed).
-*   Version 2.4 also integrates with the GDPR privacy functions of WordPress 4.9.6.
+*   Integrates with the GDPR privacy functions of WordPress 4.9.6.
 Exported personal data from WordPress will include any signups for the specified email or user ID associated with that email.
 If the user requests their data be deleted, that same user signup data will be deleted along with all other WordPress data for that user.
-*   Version 2 adds many new features, as well as an option to output lists as divs instead of tables (for easier custom styling and mobile responsive design).
-See the changelog or the documentation for all the changes.
+*   Option to output lists as divs instead of tables (for easier custom styling and mobile responsive design).
-*   Version 2 also begins re-factoring of parts of the code to make it even easier to extend or modify functionality
+*   Extensive hooks and filters that make it easy to extend or modify functionality
-*   Version 1.12.3 now supports the calendar display extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-calendar-display/
+*   Supports the calendar display extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-calendar-display/
+*   Create custom fields that can be used for sheets, tasks, or signup forms, with the Custom Fields extension: https://stephensherrardplugins.com/plugins/pta-volunteer-sign-up-sheets-custom-fields/
-*   New in version 1.10, you can now specify any type of sheet as a "No Signup Event".
+*   Specify any type of sheet as a "No Signup Event".
 This allows you to create non-volunteer events for display only (no signup links or available spots will be shown).
 You can still create tasks/items with dates, start and end times for these sheets, which could be useful for showing the schedule/agenda for an event, but you won't be able to specify quantity or other normal task options.
 This is useful for a combination volunteer sign-up and event calendar type of list/display, especially when used with the Calendar Display extension.
-*   Also new in version 1.10, thanks to a code contributor, you can now move tasks from one sheet (they will be deleted from that sheet) to another sheet that you specify (they will be merged/added-to the selected sheet).
+*   You can now move tasks from one sheet (they will be deleted from that sheet) to another sheet that you specify (they will be merged/added-to the selected sheet).
 Useful for merging two or more sheets into one for easier management.
-*   Version 1.9 allows admin to search user or sign-up tables for volunteers on the public sign-up form, so that they can easily sign up volunteers manually
+*   Admin can live search user or sign-up tables for volunteers on the public sign-up form, to sign up volunteers from the public side.
+*   Admin can view, edit, add, and clear signups from the View Signups page in the Admin dashboard.
+*   Signups are shown on the Admin side using jQuery DataTables for easy sorting/filtering/searching, showing/hiding columns, and organizing your signup data for quick and easy export to Excel, CSV, PDF, or Print.
+*   You can optionally enter a description for each task (in addition to the main content area for the whole sheet) that will be shown above the task signup table for each task (when not empty)
-*	New features added in version 1.6 include the ability to allow duplicate signups on a per task basis, changing the label for the item details form field on a per task/item basis, as well as allowing volunteers to specify quanitites on a per task/item basis.
+*	The ability to allow duplicate signups on a per task basis, changing the label for the item details form field on a per task/item basis, as well as allowing volunteers to specify quanitites on a per task/item basis.
 *   Easily create volunteer sign-up sheets with unlimited number of tasks/items for each
 *	Supports Single, Recurring, Ongoing or Multi-Day Events
 *  	All Sheets can be hidden from the public (visible only to logged in users)
-*   No volunteer last names or contact info are shown to the public.
-Default public view shows only first name and last name for filled spots.
-Version 1.3 introduces an option to simply show "Filled" for filled spots.
+*   No volunteer contact info is shown to the public (emails and phone are always hidden).
+Default public view shows only first name and last name for filled spots, but you can optionall show the full name, and there is also an option to simply show "Filled" for filled spots.
 *   Hidden spambot field helps prevent automatic spambot form submissions
 *	Up to 2 automatic reminder emails can be set up at individually specified intervals for each sheet (e.g., 7 days and 1 day before event)
 *   Shortcodes for all sheets, or use argument to show a specific sheet on a page
-*   Widget to show upcoming events that need volunteers in page sidebars (with version 1.5, can specify a group in the Widget)
+*   Widget to show upcoming events that need volunteers in page sidebars
-*   CSV Export for each sheet on admin side.
-Version 1.12.2 adds the ability to export ALL data at once (all sheets and signups)
 *   Individual sheets can be set to hidden until you are ready to have people sign up (useful for testing individual sheets)
 *   Test Mode for entire volunteer system, which displays a message of your choosing to the public while you test the system
 *   "manage_signup_sheets" capability so you can set up other users who can create and manage sign-up sheets without giving them full admin level access.
 *	Integration with the PTA Member Directory & Contact Form plugin to quickly specify contacts for each sign-up sheet, linked to the contact form with the proper recipient already selected. http://wordpress.org/plugins/pta-member-directory/
-*	Use the free PTA Shortcodes extension to easily generate shortcodes with all possible arguments ( available at https://wordpress.org/plugins/pta-shortcodes/ )
+*	Gutenberg Block Editor "PTA" block for creating shortcodes with all possible arguments, or use the free PTA Shortcodes extension ( available at https://wordpress.org/plugins/pta-shortcodes/ ) to easily generate shortcodes with all possible arguments in the Classic Editor
-*	Version 1.4 adds Wordpress Multisite compatibility
+*	Wordpress Multisite compatibility

 == Installation ==